tstrotherIV/MyListing360/README.md

 ## Mylisting360

-MyListing360 is an easy to use Virtual Tour builder and hosting site for Real Estate Agents and Photographers.
-Visitors to the site are able to create a user account where they can build and host the tours via their user Dashboard.
-While in the Dashboard users can create a new tour or view their existing tours previously built.
-After a tour is fully built with Images and Descriptions a tour can then be shared on Facebook or Linkedin.
+MyListing360 is a virtual tour generator created for Real Estate Agents needing a creative way to represent homes in an immersive way in order to provide a virutal walk through remotely to prospective buyers.
+After this applicaiton is fully installed a Real Estate agent is able to create a user account where they can then build virtual tours of their listings with 360 degree images taken via a Ricoh Thata V or any other 360 camera.
+After a tour is fully built with Images and appropriate room descriptions a complete tour can then be shared via a URL, or on Socail platforms like Facebook and Linkedin.

-## `What Can you do?
-Virtual Skies the limit!`
+**Getting Started**

+1. In your computer terminal create, name, and then open a new folder for your project.
+Then use the follwing command to clone the Repo to your newly created folder. `git clone git@github.com:tstrotherIV/Site360.git`

+2. After everything has been installed, open the root of the new project Repo folder `site360`

+3. Before you can begin workign with the Repo you will need to create a Database folder, a JSON file, and then add some starting content to a JSON file.
+The starter data is stored on a Google Doc for getting started quickly.
+Below are the steps to complete step 3.
+   • In the site360 Root Directory `mkdir api` then `cd api`

+   • Create the JSON database file via the following terminal command `touch site360.json`

+   • After you have created the folder and the JSON file open the site360.json file in your code editor and copy the data from the google drive doc into the file: https://docs.google.com/document/d/1LBcrpU9r_wHGfENLMlDCNz2CPATvSSmZWoCiuljkBOg/edit?usp=sharing

+4. Now everything you need should be installed and your ready to get things going!
+In the site360 ROOT directory, start the App by running `npm start` in your terminal.

+5. Start the JSON database server with the following command in your terminal: `json-server -p 5002 -w site360.json`

+## Thats it!
+You should now be up and runnning!
+Happy creating and exploring in Virtual Reality!

+### What can you do with this Application?

 • Create a new User Account